 The questions on the Family/Guardian survey are answered by a family member or guardian of an adult who gets services from the state (like a parent or other family member).
 The person who answered the survey does not live with the person getting services from the state.
-The person who answered the question is not the person who gets the services.
+The person who answered the questions is not the person who gets the services.
 Each time the state surveys families, a new group of families is asked to participate.
+How do we show their answers?